shikhar0507/backend-cloud-functions/docs/services/permissions.md

 }
 ```

-> A user can only have one permission, at most.
+> A user can only have one permission at most.

-On every successful permission update, the last permission is overwritten.
+> On every successful permission update, the existing permissions are replaced.

 ## Supported Permissions (field)